mesqfelsbs/Technical-Assessments/Mobile/README.md

 Through this assessment, we want to evaluate your approach in the following areas:

 - **Code Quality:**
-    - Utilize the DRY (Don't Repeat Yourself) principle.
+    - Utilise the DRY (Don't Repeat Yourself) principle.
     - Implement unit tests for your code.
     - Apply separation of concerns and adhere to good design patterns.
 - **Code Standards:**